I'm kicking myself for missing a great food article by Mark Bittman published back in January. The article,

 6. Dried beans such as black beans, kidney beans, garbanzo, cannellini, etc. Don't buy ridiculously overpriced canned beans!

-Parmigiano Reggiano - the number one make any food taste fabulous ingredient on the planet (butter is a close second).
+7. Parmigiano Reggiano – the number one make any food taste fabulous ingredient on the planet (butter is a close second).
 And please buy the real deal and not the generic Kraft crap they sell at your local A & P (Note Grana Padano is a good, authentic, substitute for Parmigiano Reggiano if cost is an issue).
-Here's my g
+Here’s my guide to Italian cheese.

 8. Frozen peas.
 You can add frozen pees to soup, pasta, risotto, eggs, salads, etc.